 - Climbing just eight flights of stairs a day lowers average early mortality risk by 33%

-- Seven minutes stair climbing a day can halve the risk of heart attack over 10 years
+- Seven minutes of stair climbing a day can halve the risk of heart attack over 10 years

 - Just two minutes extra stair climbing a day is enough to stop average middle-age weight gain

 Stair climbing delivers these benefits by improving our cardiovascular fitness.
-It’s officially classed as a ‘vigorous’ form exercise and burns more calories per minute than jogging.
+It’s officially classed as a ‘vigorous’ form of exercise and burns more calories per minute than jogging.

 Benefits of Stair climbing –